turpaultn/Text_classification/README.md

 # Text_classification

-This code has been done during and apprenticeship at Atos.
+This code has been done during an apprenticeship at Atos.

 # Classify some texts given a label

-This example hase been tried on real french texts.
+This example has been tried on "real" french texts.
 The real use case was:
     - Texts represented problems or improvements that should be done on a software
-    - Labels were team that really solved the problem
+    - The label is the team which solved the problem
     - + 700 teams were represented and 300 000 texts were annotated.
     - Results of 47.12% accuracy to find the right team to the texts.

 More explanations on the "presentation" folder.

-To run:
+#### To run:
     - Launch main.py in Code

 Some false data has been done to give you an idea of what is required to launch the code.

 ## Architecture:
-    - Give all your texts and label
+    - Given a file with texts and labels
     - Split the dataset in a training set (80%) and a testing set (20%)
     - In the training set, split the dataset in training set and validation set (20%)